Brettw347/ProgrammingLanguagesFinalProject-ZLingo/README.md

 3. Mark Karomo

 ## Overview
-This project is a programming language that is designed to be used in the context of using Gen z slang.
+This project is the ZLingo language.
+This language is designed to use Gen Z slang in a programming context.

 ## Demo Code Snippets
 @ Prints 'Hello World' to the console\